Machine learning reveals features of spinon Fermi surface

 \para Secondly, our discovery translates to a prediction for experiments by providing a direct evidence of spinon FS in the modulated magnetization and the spin-spin correlations perpendicular to the field direction along $e_1$.
 Such a feature in the computational data has been previously missed since the focus has been on isotropic spin correlation $\langle \vec{S}_i\cdot\vec{S}_j\rangle$ which is dominated by the $e_3$ component.
 Our results can guide future experimental searches for spin liquids with spinon Fermi surfaces.

 \para Finally, on a broader level, we have demonstrated that hidden features of a quantum many-body state can be discovered using QuCl: a data-centric approach to snapshots of the quantum states, employing an interpretable classical machine learning approach.
 Conventionally, quantum states have been studied through explicit and costly evaluation of correlation functions.
 However, when the descriptive correlation function is unknown in a new phase, the conventional approach gets lost in the overwhelming space of expensive calculations.
-In contrast, snapshots that can be readily treated with QuCl will enable computationally efficient identification of new phases associated with a quantum state.
+Although our method does not explicitly evaluate the correlation functions that it extracts, snapshots that can be readily treated with QuCl will enable computationally efficient identification of new phases associated with a quantum state, including topological states or states with hidden orders.
+Finally, our method is also broadly applicable to searches for physical indicators of states prepared on quantum simulators which are naturally accessed through projective measurements.

+\para {\bf Methods.} \\ In this section, we describe the architecture of the neural network and the training procedure.
+The CCNN, as first proposed in Ref.~\cite{Miles2021NatCommun}, consists of two layers: the correlator convolutional layer and the fully connected linear layer.
+We fed as input to the CCNN three-spin-channel (two-spin-channel for rotated basis measurements) snapshot data.
+Since the CCNN was originally applied to square lattice data at its conception, we reinterpreted our hexagonal lattice geometry as a rectangular grid with a $1 \times 2$ unit cell forming its two-site basis.
+We modified the convolutional layer to consist of 4 different learnable filters of dimension $2 \times 2$ unit cells, for a total receptive field of 8 sites each.
+To accommodate the $1 \times 2$ unit cell, we also introduced a horizontal stride of 2 in the convolution operation between filters and snapshots.

+The filter weights are learnable nonnegative numbers indicated by $f_{\alpha,k}(a)$, where $1 \leq \alpha \leq 4$ indexes the filter, $1 \leq k \leq 3$ indexes the channel of the weight, and $a$ is a spatial coordinate.
+The weights are convolved with the input snapshots using the recursive algorithm described in Ref.~\cite{Miles2021NatCommun} to produce per-snapshot correlators as